 - High-Impact Project Grants provide support for departments, programs, and/or interdisciplinary collaborators to design (or re-design), develop, and implement a large-scale project with the potential to have a significant impact on student learning and teaching excellence.
-Maximum funding for a High-Impact Project Grant is $10,000 with two grants awarded per academic year.
+Maximum funding for a High-Impact Project Grant is $10,000 with a limit of two grants awarded per academic year.

-- Large Class Teaching Grants provide support for the enhancement of student learning in large class settings.
+- Large Class Teaching Grants provide support for the enhancement of student learning in large-class settings.
 Maximum funding for a Large Class Teaching Grant is $5,000.

 - Instructional Innovation Grants provide support for faculty enhancement of instruction.
 Maximum funding for an Instructional Innovation Grant is $2,000.